luciotato/create-contract-cli/README.md

 ### What's this tool for?

-This tool can create a cli for any rust contract by parsing the contract code
+This tool can create a cli for any NEAR smart contract by parsing the contract code

 It works for any rust-coded contract